 This guide can help you to understand how to draft a CPC for children’s jewelry.

-CPSIA requires that all children’s products marketed for use by children ages 12 or younger must contain distinguishing permanent marks, often referred to as “tracking labels”.
-Tracking labels should be displayed on the products and its packaging and must include the following information:
+CPSIA requires that children’s products marketed for use by children ages 12 or younger must a tracking label.
+The label should be displayed on the products and their packaging and must include the following information:

 - Importer company name